Looking for the best Facebook post ideas to spark more audience engagement? Discover here a list of 22 creative ideas that can help.

 Here’s a Facebook post example from Canva where they turn new feature additions into a simple yet detailed album post.

 Testimonials are the social proof every customer is looking for.
-Take this statistic.
 According to a survey, 88% of people trust online reviews as much as they trust recommendations from personal contacts.

 So why not use testimonials as things to post on Facebook?
 It can help create a positive image of your products and brand.